rakutenanalytics/ios-rakutenanalytics/README.md

 	}
 ~~~

-If you want to disable location tracking, you can set RSDKAnalyticsManager::shouldTrackLastKnownLocation to `NO`.
+If you want to prevent our SDK from tracking the last known location, you can set RSDKAnalyticsManager::shouldTrackLastKnownLocation to `NO`.
 Tracking is enabled by default.

 ~~~{.m}
     // Swift: